neurophysik/jitcode/docs/index.rst

 It works just like `jitcode`, except that it generates and integrates additional differential equations for the tangent vectors.
 After every call of `integrate`, the tangent vectors are orthonormalised, and the “local” Lyapunov exponents for this integration step are returned alongside with the system’s state.
 These can then be further processed to obtain the Lyapunov exponents.
-The tangent vectors are intialised with random vectors, and you have to take care of the preiterations that the tangent vectors require to align themselves.
+The tangent vectors are initialised with random vectors, and you have to take care of the preiterations that the tangent vectors require to align themselves.

 Estimates for the Lyapunov vectors are returned as well.
 There also a class (`jitcode_restricted_lyap`) that allows to calculate Lyapunov exponents for the dynamics transversal to some manifold (such as a synchronisation manifold).